 First, determine your target audience, and then decide which services you can provide online.
 To do this, you need to conduct research and answer the following questions:

-• How often does he cancel the appointment and why?
-What is his pain?
+- How often do they cancel the appointment and why?
+What is their primary frustration?
 Can you eliminate it with the help of online consultations?

 Who may need primary and follow-up online consultation?